pretix/pretix-docs/docs/guides/seating.md

 For general information on creating products, refer to our guide on [products](products/index.md).

 It is not possible to offer multiple different products to a single seat category.
-But it is possible to offer multiple product variations.
+You can use a product with multiple product variations instead.
 If you want to offer more than one type of product per seat, then you have to create a product with multiple variations.
 Assign that product to the corresponding seat category.